motion/orbit/plan.md

   * increase ability to turn off notifications and focus / deep work
   * reduce communication silos and unknowns

+## product x market strategy

+* high user alignment
+  * this means our customers are direct end users
+  * make them love it, and companies will pay for it
+  * personal version is how we get people on board
+  * company features make more money, so how to retain high user alignment?

 ## product strategy

 * desktop app = far more powerful, present minute to minute (super high engagement)